 The Internet turns 25 this week!
 Considering that it’s now an integral part of daily life for billions of people around the world, I thought I’d delve into the details of getting connected after moving to London.
-Getting the “internet set up” is one of the top issues facing expats arriving in the city and certainly one of the biggest aspects of the Settling- In Service that we provide to LR clients.
-In many ways, the internet is not just a convenience, but central to a successful relocation.
+Getting the “internet set up” is one of the top issues facing expats arriving in the city and certainly one of the biggest aspects of the Settling-In- Service that we provide to LR clients.
+In many ways, the internet is not just a convenience but central to a successful relocation.
+To rent flat in london, contact us today!

 • You get to connect with folks back home and let them know you’re loving London!

-• It’s a massive help in getting organised with other things in London: Setting up bank accounts (Internet banking), utilities, rental agreements, transport around London, schools if necessary.
+• It’s a massive help in getting organized with other things in London: Setting up bank accounts (Internet banking), utilities, rental agreements, transport around London, and schools if necessary.

 Choose Internet Service Providers After Moving to London

-I’ve approached the search for top-notch ISPs in London from a purely expat angle: What I would do?
-What steps I would take to find out about the Internet and getting connected after my move?
+I’ve approached the search for top-notch ISPs in London from a purely expat angle: What would I do?
+What steps would I take to find out about the Internet and get connected after my move?

 1. Start your search on the Internet!
 I found two useful Wiki pages on the Internet in the UK and ISPs in London.
 They’re well worth the read and will give you a firm starting point from which to launch your search